We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Kendal also benefits from fantastic road and rail links that make commuting close by and further afield easy.

-The crime rate here is slightly lower than the rest of Cumbria, and sits below the national average.
-Kendal’s average asking price for properties is £260,374.
+The crime rate here is 22% lower than the England, Wales & Northern Ireland average, while ranking as the safest medium-sized town in Cumbria.
+Kendal’s average asking price for properties is £290,867.

 16. Kensington and Chelsea, Greater London

 It’s extremely well-connected and takes an average of just 30 minutes to travel into Central London.
-But it’s also filled with beautiful green spaces and inviting parks, the largest of which is Holland Park – so there are plenty of opportunities to escape the business of city life, too.
+But it’s also filled with beautiful green spaces and inviting parks, the largest being Holland Park – so there are plenty of opportunities to escape the business of city life.

 Those in need of some retail therapy will be in their element here as the borough is home to Harrods, one of the most famous department stores in the world.
 Various other shopping hotspots like Sloane Square, Brompton Road, and Kensington High Street are nearby, too.

-However, the allure and reputation of Kensington and Chelsea does come at a price.
-It’s one of London’s most expensive boroughs, with an average property price of £1,891,992.
-Perhaps surprisingly, Kensington and Chelsea is among the top 10 most dangerous London boroughs and has a crime rate higher than the national average.
+However, the allure of Kensington and Chelsea does come at a price.
+It’s one of London’s most expensive boroughs, with an average property price of £1,855,305.
+Perhaps surprisingly, Kensington and Chelsea is among the top 10 most dangerous London boroughs with a crime rate higher than the national average.

 17. Chorley, North West England